 Communication Strategies for Students with Disabilities

-After a student requests Accommodation Notification Letters, the Office of Accessibility Services (OAS) will notify the student’s instructors about the accommodations.
+After a student requests Accommodation Notification Letters, Accessibility Services (AS) will notify the student’s instructors about the accommodations.
 The student is also encouraged to initiate contact with faculty members to establish a rapport.

 If you are taking an on-site course, stop in during office hours or before or after class and introduce yourself, ask questions during and after class if something is unclear and discuss any disability-related barriers or concerns you have.